How Do I Qualify To File For Chapter 7 Bankruptcy Relief?

 The means test is a two-prong analysis of your household income.
 The first prong of the test compares the last 6 full calendar months of all of your household’s gross income with the median income for your household size in Minnesota.
 The retrospective nature of the means test can penalize people that have worked unreasonable overtime hours or have taken an unsustainable part time job to try to avoid the bankruptcy process.

 The median income figures are regularly updated.
-As of late 2020, the current median annual household incomes for Minnesota are as follows:
+As of 2022, the current median annual household incomes for Minnesota are as follows:

 Family of 1 – $65,514.00